 Prabhat has over 20 years experience as an economist working in consultancy, government departments and academia.
 His areas of expertise are analysis for programme and project management, strategy development, economic appraisal and evaluation of policies using complex datasets.
 He has worked in productivity economics, defence, transport and official statistics.
 His studies using the ONS Secure Research Service have focused on evaluating policies to support businesses.

-Before setting up Belmana, during a decade in the UK senior civil service, Prabhat was Director of Analysis at the Ministry of Defence, Chief Economist at the Office for National Statistics and senior economist at the Department for Transport.
+Before setting up Belmana, during a decade in the UK senior civil service, Prabhat was Director of Analysis at the Ministry of Defence, Chief Economist at the ONS and senior economist at the Department for Transport.

 Tom Jackson

-Tom has previously worked as a government social researcher at the Ministry of Justice, where his team won the Linked Administrative Data Award at the ONS' Research Excellence Awards in 2022.
+Tom has previously worked as a government social researcher at the Ministry of Justice, where his team won the Linked Administrative Data Award at the ONS's Research Excellence Awards in 2022.

 This work used linked administrative datasets from across the justice system and with other government departments to provide powerful new insights on justice system users, their pathways, and outcomes across a range of public services.
 Tom now works at the Foreign, Commonwealth and Development Office as a climate change monitoring and evaluation adviser.